anutays/TeasingGame/README.md

 In the first place:

-1. Instead of WinForms start using WPF (this will fix the first issue).
-2. Ability to open and edit an already created script.
+1. Ability to open and edit an already created script.
-3. Ability to change created events.
+2. Ability to change created events.
-4. Ability to change the sequence of events.
+3. Ability to change the sequence of events.
-5. Ability to copy event parameters to paste into a new one.
+4. Ability to copy event parameters to paste into a new one.

 In the second place:
 1. Caption optimization.